grab/cocoapods-pod-merge/README.md

 If all goes well, the pods should be merged according to your MergeFile, and should be available to use in your project.

-But hang on, there's one more thing!
+There's _one more thing_!
 There's no framework such as `AFNetworking` or `SDWebImage` available to your project now, since these are now merged into a pod named`Networking` So, as a one time process, replace imports of the merged libraries in your project like

 ```swift
 import AFNetworking